Looking Closely at the Growth Curve for ASAP Inc. (ASAP)

-ASAP Inc. (NASDAQ:ASAP) went down by -27.79% from its latest closing price compared to the recent 1-year high of $12.40.
-The company’s stock price has collected -27.65% of loss in the last five trading sessions.
+ASAP Inc. (NASDAQ:ASAP) went up by 2.38% from its latest closing price compared to the recent 1-year high of $12.20.
+The company’s stock price has collected -27.12% of loss in the last five trading sessions.

 Is It Worth Investing in ASAP Inc. (NASDAQ :ASAP) Right Now?